SASSA Older Persons Grant South Africa – 2026 Complete Guide

 Approved applicants will start receiving payments within 3 months of applying.
 Payments will be backdated to when you applied.

 After your grant is approved, you will be paid on the date on which you applied.
-You can find the SASSA payment date here (it is usually around the 2nd or 3rd day of each month).
+You can find the SASSA payment date here (it is usually within the first few days of each month, and is always the first grant payment of the month).

 Your Old Age Pension Grant will be paid in any of these 3 ways (depending on your preference):